vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 <br>
 <br>
 <br>
-Biderectional channel - the host can send logs back, the service can send commands on the host
+Bidirectional channel - the host can send logs back, the service can send commands on the host
 <br>
 <br>
 <br>